Shakshuka - Middle Eastern Baked Eggs

 Sprinkle with torn basil and a good drizzle of olive oil.

-Leave shakshuka in the original cooking pan and serve with crusty bread, crunchy roast potatoes and a side bowl of labneh drizzled in a little extra olive oil for dipping ... enjoy!
+Leave Shakshuka in the original cooking pan and serve with crusty bread, crunchy roast potatoes and a side bowl of labneh that has been drizzled with a little extra olive oil (see pictures).

-This dish is also great for a chilled dinner with a salad and a nice glass of red wine!
+*This dish is also great for a chilled dinner, served with a salad and a nice glass of red wine!